okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-access-policy/configure-token-lifetime-per-client/index.md

 ---
-title: Configure a custom token lifetime per client
+title: Configure a custom access token lifetime per client
 ---

 Use the following steps to configure an access token lifetime for a specific client.